 - Microbusiness Hardship Fund

 If your charity receives a significant amount of regular public sector funding you will have to explain why this is insufficient to keep it going in the immediate term.

 What are you doing for charities not eligible for this funding?

-This fund is aimed at providing assistance to charities who are facing imminent closure.
+This fund is aimed at providing assistance to charities who need financial support to meet unavoidable costs.
 The Executive has agreed the criteria for the scheme.

 There are limited funds available and as with all Executive support in this very difficult time, hard decisions have had to be made.

 Visit www.tnlcommunityfund.org.uk/funding/programmes/covid-19-charities-fund, where you can access the online application form.
 Use the eligibility check at the start of the application to help you find out whether you are eligible to apply.

 If you are eligible you can continue completing the application form and submit the required documentation to support your application.